enova003/myers-briggs-test/README.md

 # About

-This repository hosts the code for a web application implementing the Myers-Briggs Type Indicator (MBTI) personality test.
+Built with React.js, this repository hosts the code for a web application implementing the Myers-Briggs Type Indicator (MBTI) personality test.
 Inspired by the 16personalities model, this application aims to enhance test accuracy and reliability.

 # Requirments